Search waiting | Matsusada Precision

 The voltage and frequency supplied from the electrical outlet are determined as 100V, 50Hz for eastern Japan, and 100V, 60Hz for western Japan, and the rotation speed of the motor is determined by the frequency.

-Power Inverter device configuration
+Power inverter device configuration

 How does an inverter change the frequency?
 An inverter consists of three elements: a converter circuit that converts AC current into DC current, a capacitor, and a power inverter circuit.

 First, the converter circuit converts the AC to DC and then repeatedly charges and discharges the capacitor to create a stable DC.
-Next, the power inverter circuit converts the DC to AC at a desired frequency and voltage for output.
+Next, the inverter circuit converts the DC to AC at a desired frequency and voltage for output.

 Principles of power inverter circuits